-Our Cumberland Conference series forms the backbone of our annual programme of events, designed to inspire and equip leaders, influencers, students and practitioners to tackle the causes and effects of social divisions and work towards more peaceful, tolerant and inclusive societies.
+Our Cumberland Conference series forms the backbone of our annual programme of events, designed to inspire and equip leaders, influencers, students and practitioners to tackle the causes and effects of social divisions and work towards more peaceful, open and inclusive societies.

 Every year we host a series of round-table, residential conferences that bring together a wide range of people from different backgrounds and perspectives, including students and academics, community leaders and practitioners, faith leaders, professionals, heads of organisations, business leaders, third sector representatives, journalists, parliamentarians and policymakers, and many more.